cyrus2281/Echo-Search/README.md

 <hr>

 Echo Search is a versatile and efficient tool for searching and replacing text in files or searching filename within directories.
-With its extensive range of options and capabilities, it is suitable for a wide range of use cases, whether you are a software developer looking for a quick way to update code, or a data analyst searching for specific information in large datasets, or just trying to find a file.
+With its extensive range of options, capabilities and the built-in code editor, it is suitable for a wide range of use cases, whether you are a software developer looking for a quick way to update code, or a data analyst searching for specific information in large datasets, or just trying to find a file.
 Try Echo Search today and see how it can make your life easier.

 ## Application Screenshots